Investing

 Mistake #6: Not diversifying your investments

-While the broad sharemarket index is down, there are sectors that have fared much worse during this market dip.
-Australian tech shares are down 40-50% and cryptocurrencies like bitcoin are down 75% or more.
-Buy now, pay later shares are down a staggering 95% from their highs.
+While the broad share market index is down, there are sectors that have fared much worse during this market dip.
+For example Telsa shares are down 53% from their recent high and NVIDIA is down 30%.

 Index investing comes out stronger from each market crisis because loss-making active investors and day traders convert to a diversified indexed approach.